-Bennett Brook, the life stream of Whiteman Park.
+Bennett Brook is the life stream of Whiteman Park.

-It is also a special habitat for many animals including three native fish species, the long-necked, or oblong tortoise (Chelodina oblonga), the native freshwater mussels (Westralunio carteri), small freshwater crustaceans and tiny macro-invertebrates.
-A population of quenda (southern brown bandicoots) reside on the Brook banks, relishing the density of the wetland vegetation, while the brush-tailed possum, or koomal (Trichosurus vulpecula), often nest in the surrounding paperbarks.
+It is important habitat for many animals including three native fish species, the long-necked, or oblong tortoise (Chelodina oblonga), the native freshwater mussels (Westralunio carteri), small freshwater crustaceans and tiny macro-invertebrates.
+A population of quenda (southern brown bandicoots) reside on the Brook’s banks, relishing the density of the wetland vegetation, while the brush-tailed possum, or koomal (Trichosurus vulpecula), often nest in the surrounding paperbarks.

 The Goo-Loorto bush trail offers the best look at Bennett Brook close-up.

 The rakali, or native water rat (Hydromys chysogaster), has also been spotted on the banks of Bennett Brook.
 It is distinguishable from the common brown rat (Rattus rattus) by its broad face, webbed hind feet and long, thick, white-tipped tail.

 These amphibious mammals are good indicators of wetland and riverine health, so their presence along the Brook and Mussel Pool is a positive sign.

 Bennett Brook and the extensive wetland systems associated with it, is of high significance to the Aboriginal people.
 Noongar people would move along the reaches of Bennett Brook hunting and gathering food while moving from camps in the Guildford area to Lake Gnangara and beyond to the freshwater chain of wetlands that extend from Lake Goollelal to Yanchep.